Attention as Conditioning: What Classical Learning Theory Predicts About Linear Transformers: Theoretical Framework

 \subsection{Normalization as Neural Computation}

-While our framework naturally produces weighted US responses through stimulus generalization, biological neural circuits employ normalization to prevent saturation and enhance selectivity~\citep{carandiniNormalizationCanonicalNeural2012}.
-In our framework, this normalization occurs at the convergence site where retrieved associations activate US pathway neurons.
+Biological circuits employ divisive normalization via inhibitory interneurons to prevent saturation and enhance selectivity~\citep{carandiniNormalizationCanonicalNeural2012}.
+In our framework, this occurs at the convergence site where retrieved associations activate US pathway neurons:

 \begin{definition}[Divisive Normalization] The normalization operation applied to the retrieved response: